-- After the Fact purchases of less than $50,000 must be ratified by the respective Campus Controller.
+- After-the-Fact purchases of $50,000 or less must be ratified by the respective Campus Controller.

-- After-the-Fact purchases of $50,000 or more must be ratified by the University Controller.
+- After-the-Fact purchases of over $50,000 must be ratified by the University Controller.

 5.2 Personal Liability.
 Under CRS §24-30-202(3) any person(s) who incurs or orders an obligation or makes a payment which creates an After-the-Fact Purchase may be personally liable for such obligation, unless the After-the-Fact Purchase is ratified by the University Controller.

 5.3 Internal Controls.
 The University shall maintain an adequate system of internal controls to identify After-the-Fact Purchases, to prevent or minimize such violations, and to implement the provisions of this section.

 5.4 Ratification.
 The University Controller (or the Campus Controller, for amounts of $50,000 or less), in his or her sole discretion, may ratify the expenditure or obligation creating an After-the-Fact Purchase, if he or she finds all of the following:

 - The prices or rates are fair and reasonable;

 - The amount of the expenditure is within the unencumbered balance;

 - The University department provides a written explanation in accordance with the applicable PSC Procedural Statement.